 All of these ingredients are gluten-free pantry staples you probably have on hand.

-Pecans: Gives an indulgent flavor to the crumble, but any nuts will work here.
+- Pecans: Nuts an indulgent flavor to the crumble, but any nuts will work here.

-Fresh berries: Fresh or frozen fruit works for this healthy berry crisp recipe.
+- Berries: Fresh or frozen fruit works for the gluten-free berry crumble.
 Likewise, you can opt for the triple berry flavor or just one of the three.
 There are a lot of options depending on what you enjoy- just like these gluten-free fruit desserts.

-Chis seeds: one of my favorite food for toddlers!
-Chis seeds help firm up the berry filling and add a healthy dose of fats while they're at it!
+- Chia seeds: one of my favorite food for toddlers!
+Chia seeds help firm up the berry filling and add a healthy dose of fats while they're at it!

 Flavor Variations